AndresTIY/Personal-Exercises/imchallenge/README.md

 ## User Stories

+[ ] Use in latest version of Chrome

-- As a user I want to use the app in the latest version of Chrome.
+- I assume any app will be able to run in latest version of Chrome

+Research just in case

-- As a user I want to be able to enter new movies.
+[ ] As a user, I want to be able to enter new movies

+- Looking at creating a button that opens up a form

-- As a user I want to be able to search existing movies by an arbitrary field.
+[ ] As a user, I want to be able to search existing movies by an arbitrary field

+- an input that allows user to search by any string

-- As a user I want to be able to see a list of all my movies.
+[ ] As a user I want to be able to see a list of all my movies

+- A View All button that displays all movies alphabetically
+- Bonus, using lodash, could display grouped by genre, actors, title, year, rating

-- As a user I want to be able to either DELETE a movie or UPDATE a movie.
+[ ] As a user, I want to be able to either DEL or UPDATE a movie

-  (You must implement at least one.)
+- Add endpoints

-- As a user I want to record the following info about any given movie :
+[ ] As a user, I want to record the following movie info:

 - Genre
 - Actors
 - Title
 - Year
 - Rating

 ## Technical Requirements

-- The page MUST be a single page application (though may have multiple routes and templates).
+[ ]  The page MUST be a single page application (though may have multiple routes and templates).

-- You MUST use JQuery, AngularJS, or ReactJS - pick one and be prepared to defend your decision
+[X] You MUST use JQuery, AngularJS, or ReactJS - pick one and be prepared to defend your decision

-- You MUST use git for version control.
+[X] You MUST use git for version control.

 - Bonus points: